NEW MEMBER OFFER!

 Cooling off between dips, we searched the map for tiny blue circles indicating hot springs.
 There it was.
 Tomorrow night I’d rest in the blue circle labeled Sheepeater.
 Never mind the roughly 28 trail miles separating here and there.

-In the morning, we soaked again, then Leo accompanied me to where Bear Valley Creek and Marsh Creek converge to form the Middle Fork of the Salmon River.
-Leo had to leave to return to “the office”-in his case, to construct yurts for winter campers high in the mountains above Boise.
+In the morning, we soaked again, then Leo accompanied me to where Bear Valley Creek and Marsh Creek converge to form the Middle Fork of the Salmon River Trail.
+Leo had to leave to return to “the office”—in his case, to construct yurts for winter campers high in the mountains above Boise.
 “Poor me,” he sighed at the thought of heading back to the daily grind.

-“Build ’em snug,” I teased, “’cause I’ll be back with a pair of skis.”
+“Build ’em snug,” I teased, “because I’ll be back with a pair of skis.”
 Then I spun around and strode the splendid trail.
 At 6,500 feet the hillsides were thick with Douglas and alpine fir, the air sweet with duff and moisture.
 Soon the woods opened to reveal autumn-tinged aspen groves dotting the rocky hillsides like gold flecks in a miner’s pan.

-I fairly floated down the trail that day, past four horseback riders with handlebar mustaches and cowboy chaps, past two footsore hunters humping bloody sacks of elk meat out of their deep-hills camp, past abandoned log cabins hinting of mining dreams gone sour, and down, down, down the otherwise empty trail until, wearily, I reached Sheepeater Hot Springs and its riverside campsites.
 There I stood barefoot in the river, letting its numbing waters cool my flaming knees.
-A search through warm mudflats led me to a 103°F pool into which I slowly eased with a reclining “ahhh”-the ideal closing to a high-paced day.
+A search through warm mudflats led me to a 103°F pool into which I slowly eased with a reclining “ahhh”—the ideal closing to a high-paced day.
 I love motion but my body wasn’t in tune with the kind of pace I’d kept that day, and I was glad for the soothing heat.

 The morning sun was still well below the skyline when I struck off the next day.
 Gentle valley walls rose some 5,000 forested feet to ridgelines, and the cool air of the shadowy canyon made for perfect hiking weather.
 A few miles downstream an armada paddled by.
 Three kayaks and a support raft looked uncannily like PT boats surrounding an aircraft carrier.
-A few miles farther still, I met the paddlers at the Indian Creek Forest Service guard station, where boaters must check in; backpackers, being a relatively rare breed hereabouts, are exempt from most such regulations.
-As it turned out, we’d shared camp the night before, but because Sheepeater is such a sprawling site, we’d seen nothing of each other but our distant tents.

 In another couple of miles one of the kayakers paddled toward me as I cruised down the riverside trailway.